jamespacileo/prompt-manager/project_documentation.md

   /**
    * Create a new PromptModel instance.
    *
-   * Purpose: Initialize a new prompt with all necessary data and optional file system access.
+   * Purpose: Initialize a new prompt with all necessary data.
    *
    * @param promptData Required data to initialize the prompt
-   * @param fileSystem Optional PromptFileSystem instance for file operations
-   * @throws Error if required fields are missing in promptData or if FileSystem is not initialized */ constructor(promptData: IPromptModelRequired, fileSystem?: IPromptFileSystem) {
+   * @throws Error if required fields are missing in promptData */ constructor(promptData: IPromptModelRequired) {
     if (!promptData.name || !promptData.category || !promptData.description || !promptData.template) {
       throw new Error('Invalid prompt data: missing required fields');
     }